GNOME/gtk/docs/reference/gtk/section-accessibility.md

    readable and localised action performed when pressed; for instance "Copy", "Paste", "Add layer", or "Remove"

-GTK will try to fill in some information by using ancillary UI control properties, for instance the accessible label will be taken from the label or placeholder text used by the UI control, or from its tooltip, if the `GTK_ACCESSIBLE_PROPERTY_LABEL` property or the `GTK_ACCESSIBLE_RELATION_LABELLED_BY` relation are unset.
+GTK will try to fill in some information by using ancillary UI control properties, for instance the accessible name will be taken from the label used by the UI control, or from its tooltip, if the `GTK_ACCESSIBLE_PROPERTY_LABEL` property or the `GTK_ACCESSIBLE_RELATION_LABELLED_BY` relation are unset.
+Similary for the accessible description.
 Nevertheless, it is good practice and project hygiene to explicitly specify the accessible properties, just like it's good practice to specify tooltips and style classes.

 Application developers using GTK **should** ensure that their UI controls are accessible as part of the development process.
-When using `GtkBuilder` templates and UI definition files, GTK provides a validation tool that verifies that each UI element has a valid role and properties; this tool can be used as part of the application's test suite to avoid regressions.
+The GTK Inspector shows the accessible attributes of each widget, and also provides an overlay that can highlight accessibility issues.

 ## Implementations